-It allows sales teams to easily find, and even customize, approved marketing materials, putting both teams on the same page.
+It allows sales teams to easily find – and even customize – approved marketing materials, putting both teams on the same page.
 It also quells the frustration of unavailable material, or worse, sales-created assets that are off-brand or unapproved.

-Allowing salespeople to pick and choose what will speak to their customers is an easy and effective way to maintain what you want to say about each product or service to the buyers, while giving sales the flexibility they need.
+Allowing salespeople to pick and choose which customized assets to present to customers is an easy and effective way to maintain brand equity, while still giving sales the flexibility they need to close more business.

-How often are you asked by a salesperson to please, stop what you’re doing, and send them a specific logo?
+How often are you asked by a salesperson to please stop what you’re doing and send them a specific logo?
 If your day is burdened by one-off requests for the same image, make it easy for sales reps to find any type of company logo they need in various formats for all lead generation campaigns.

 Email marketing is usually relegated to marketers.
 It’s even in the name.

 Sales teams know that the more touch points they’re able to have with a customer, or prospect, the better.
-By giving sales the tools they need to do what they do best, marketers can empower their allies in sales towards a common goal.
+By giving sales the tools they need to do what they do best, marketers can empower their allies in sales toward a common goal.